CDRH/open-oni_nebraska_theme/README.md

 ### Map

 TODO
-- add lat / lng to database and generate JSON OR grab existing JSON from nebnews
+- consider adding lat / lng to titles in the database, otherwise update the existing list `static/js/cities_list.js` as needed

-UNTIL THEN
-- copy demo cities_list.js